 Positive Mental Outlook

-He has always had an active mind – and his interviews seem to indicate he enjoys a positive mental outlook.
+He always had an active mind – and his interviews seemed to indicate he enjoyed a positive mental outlook.
 He has been described as an excellent example of someone whose non-motor parts of the brain haven’t been affected by his condition – mainly the result of the biology of his form of MND, according to the medical profession.

 His full life and incredible mental capacity have been described as an example of the extreme variability of MND, giving hope and inspiration to other people who have the condition that they can live an equally long and fulfilling life.